On primordial groups for the Green ring

 \begin{lemma} The tensor induction of a trivial source module is a trivial source module. \end{lemma} \begin{proof} We denote the tensor induction from $H$ to $G$ by $\,{\ind{H}{G}}^{\otimes}$.
 Let $B$ be a $kH$-module of trivial source, then it is a direct summand of a permutation module, say $\oplus_{a\in [H/K]}k=B\oplus A$.
 From the proof of Proposition 3.15.2 $iii)$ in Benson \cite{benson}, it is easy to see that the tensor induction of a permutation module is a permutation module.
 By the same proposition, on the right hand side we obtain \mbox{$B\,{\ind{H}{G}}^{\otimes} \oplus A\,{\ind{H}{G}}^{\otimes} \oplus X$}, where $X$ is a sum of modules induced from proper subgroups of $G$. \end{proof}

-The following corollary to the Green Indecomposability Theorem, 19.22 in Curtis \cite{curtis}, will be used in the following sections, as well as the next lemma.
+The following corollary to the Green Indecomposability Theorem, 19.22 in Curtis and Reiner \cite{curtis}, will be used in the following sections, as well as the next lemma.
 Recall that $k$ is a field of characteristic $p$.

-\begin{coro}[19.23 in Curtis \cite{curtis}] Suppose that $G$ is a $p$-group and $H$ is an arbitrary subgroup.
-If $L$ is an absolutely indecomposable $kH$ module (i.e $k'\otimes L$ is indecomposable for all $k'$ field extension of $k$), then $L\uparrow_H^G$ is an absolutely indecomposable $kG$-module. \end{coro}
+\begin{coro}[19.23 in Curtis and Reiner \cite{curtis}] Suppose that $G$ is a $p$-group and $H$ is an arbitrary subgroup.
+If $L$ is an absolutely indecomposable $kH$ module (i.e $k'\otimes L$ is indecomposable for all $k'$ field extension of $k$), then $L\!\uparrow_H^G$ is an absolutely indecomposable $kG$-module. \end{coro}